edwinagnew/probtab/src/tutorials/complexity.md

 (Some historical details have been embellished for your entertainment - if you want to know the real story, go read a book or something)

+Alt: You know how chemistry is basically just taking a bunch of random materials that they call elements/molecules and smash them together and see whether any kind of cool explosion happens?
+Havent you always wished you could do that but with with imaginary computers with cool superpowers?
+Well guess what?
+Youre about to because you're here to learn **theoretical computer science**!!

 #### Hilbert's Hubris